Terpene Isolates 101: Citral

 If you're just getting started with terpenes, odds are you're wondering how each isolate can be used.
 Terpene isolates can be used in hemp, CBD, and cannabis products as well as concentrates, vapes, foods, beverages, and aromatherapy infusions.
 This week, we're diving deeper into the sweet lemon citrus scented terpene isolate known as Citral.

 Citral terpenes are found in many citrus fruits and cannabis plants.
 They offer a sweet lemony flavor when added to foods and beverages, though they're most commonly used in the health and beauty industry as a scent-improving agent to soaps, lotions, and cosmetics.
 Citral is also unique since its antimicrobial properties and lemon scent make it a good addition to a variety of commercial cleaning products.

 Citral terpenes are secondary to many citrusy primary terpenes, like Valencene and Terpineol.
-However, they're also found in many flowers that contain Geraniol terpenes.
+However, they're a precursor to two isomers known as Geraniol and Nerol.
 You can find Citral terpenes in many citrusy cannabis strains, including Agent Orange, Chernobyl, Lemon Skunk, and Citral Skunk.